 St. Peter Julian Eymard

 Born in La Mure d'Isere in southeastern France, Peter Julian's faith journey drew him from being a priest in the Diocese of Grenoble (1834) to joining the Marists (1839) to founding the Congregation of the Blessed Sacrament (1856).
 In addition to those changes, Peter Julian coped with poverty, his father's initial opposition to Peter's vocation, serious illness, a Jansenistic striving for inner perfection and the difficulties of getting diocesan and later papal approval for his new religious community.

 - Make a holy hour today.
-You might find this work — My Eucharistic Day — from the Catholic Culture Library helpful.
+You might find this writing — My Eucharistic Day — from the Catholic Culture Library helpful.
 It was compiled from the writings of Saint Peter Julian Eymard with the permission and encouragement of the Blessed Sacrament Fathers.

-- From the Catholic Culture library: Audience with God in Your Parish.
+- From the Catholic Culture library: Audience with God in Your Parish

 St. Stephen I